Facing strikes, France’s Macron defends economic vision

 PARIS (AP) — Train workers, hospitals staff, students, retirees, lawyers and magistrates: they are all protesting the way President Emmanuel Macron’s government is changing France.

-Macron is appearing on national TF1 television Thursday to respond to the daily concerns of the French and defend his economic policies and tax changes.
+Macron is appearing on national television Thursday to respond to the daily concerns of the French and defend his economic policies and tax changes, which he says are aimed at modernizing the country.

-The government’s strategy is to go fast and hope protest actions will lose momentum.
-But a bill aimed at preparing the national railway company SNCF to open up to competition has prompted strikes that have massively disrupted train traffic.
+In what some portray as a fight for the identity of France, Macron wants to reduce the role of the state and inject vitality in the economy by trimming guarantees for workers and increasing competition among companies, among other things.
+His critics say he is favoring the rich and eroding workers’ hard-won labor rights with moves that risk increasing wealth disparity in a country whose national motto includes the word “equality.”

-Polls show the majority of the French approve the changes to rail service — but a growing minority support the strikes.
-It’s shaping up as Macron’s biggest challenge as president so far.
+The government’s strategy is to go fast and hope protest actions lose momentum.

 Most Read Business Stories